Part A: Course Overview

 This course contributes to the program learning outcomes for the following programs:

-- Identify the common physical parameters encountered in food processing.
+- Identify and evaluate the common physical parameters encountered in food processing.

-- Discuss the concepts of mass and heat transfer, and fluid flow in food processing operations.
+- Discuss the engineering concepts relevant to food processing operations.

 - Appraise working principles and important features of commonly used food processing equipment.